ryanlintott/ShapeUp/README.md

 A rounded corner with a radius.

 <img width="50" alt="Pink triangle with a concave cut corner" src="https://user-images.githubusercontent.com/2143656/157762293-ac45ea61-6427-4def-b560-060944ac2c1a.svg"> `.concave(radius: RelatableValue, radiusOffset: CGFloat)`
-A concave corner where the radius determines the start and end points of the cut and the radius offeset is the difference between the concave radius and the radius.
+A concave corner where the radius determines the start and end points of the cut and the radius offset is the difference between the concave radius and the radius.
 The radiusOffset is mainly used when insetting a concave corner and is often left with the default value of zero.

 <img width="50" alt="Pink triangle with a straight cut corner" src="https://user-images.githubusercontent.com/2143656/157762299-437bcec4-2fc8-475b-bbbb-ed810d86ca7f.svg"> `.straight(radius: RelatableValue, cornerStyles: [CornerStyle] = [])`
 A straight chamfer corner where the radius determines the start and end points of the cut.
-Additional cornerstyles can be used on the two resulting corners of the chamfer.
+Additional corner styles can be used on the two resulting corners of the chamfer.
 (You can continue nesting recursively.)

 <img width="50" alt="Pink triangle with a cutout corner" src="https://user-images.githubusercontent.com/2143656/157762313-c4015f99-7c53-4571-93b5-a8b476c9f5da.svg"> `.cutout(radius: RelatableValue, cornerStyles: [CornerStyle] = [])`
 A cutout corner where the radius determines the start and end points of the cut.
-Additional cornerstyles can be used on the three resulting corners of the cut.
+Additional corner styles can be used on the three resulting corners of the cut.
 (Again, you can continue nesting recursively.)

 ## Basic Shapes
 `CornerRectangle`, `CornerTriangle`, and `CornerPentagon` are pre-built shapes where you can customize the style of any corner.